Julius and Ethel Rosenberg: 1995 Venona decryptions

-The messages decoded by the Venona project were not made public during the Rosenbergs' trial, which relied instead on testimony from their collaborators.
-Nevertheless, these decryptions formed the background of U.S. government investigation and prosecutions of American communists during the Cold War period.

 2001 David Greenglass statements

 In 2001, David Greenglass recanted his testimony about his sister having typed the notes.
-He said, "I frankly think my wife did the typing, but I don't remember."
-He said he gave false testimony to protect himself and his wife, Ruth, and that he was encouraged by the prosecution to do so.
+He said "I frankly think my wife did the typing, but I don't remember."
+He said he gave false testimony to protect himself and his wife and that he was encouraged by the prosecution to do so.
 "My wife is more important to me than my sister.
 Or my mother or my father, OK?
 And she was the mother of my children."
 He refused to express remorse for his decision to betray his sister, saying only that he did not realize that the prosecution would push for the death penalty.
 He stated, "I would not sacrifice my wife and my children for my sister."

 2008 release of grand jury testimony

 At the grand jury, Ruth Greenglass was asked, "Didn't you write [the information] down on a piece of paper?"
 She replied, "Yes, I wrote [the information] down on a piece of paper and [Julius Rosenberg] took it with him."
-But at the trial, she testified that Ethel Rosenberg typed up notes about the atomic bomb.
+At the trial, she testified that Ethel typed notes about the atomic bomb.
 Numerous articles were published in 2008 related to the Rosenberg case.
 Deputy Attorney General of the United States William P. Rogers, who had been part of the prosecution of the Rosenbergs, discussed their strategy at the time in relation to seeking the death sentence for Ethel.
 He said they had urged the death sentence for Ethel in an effort to extract a full confession from Julius.
-He reportedly said, "She called our bluff", as she made no effort to push her husband to any action.
+He reportedly said "she called our bluff" as she made no effort to push her husband to any action.